afrazhaq/AI-393-Spring-2021/README.md

 For the first algorithm, I am choosing to use the **Naive-Bayes classifier**.
 Assuming that all predictors have an equal effect on the outcome and one predictor variable does not affect the presence of another, the algorithm seems like a good choice.

 Since our case is a classification problem with multple possible outcomes (digits 0 to 9), the **Multinomial** type of **Naive-Bayes Classifier** would be a better fit compared to the other 2 types.
 The Bernoulli type recommends a binary outcome whereas the Gaussian type requires predictors to be continous.

+from sklearn we also import our different libraries to help us in training model and get us to train that dataset in more efficent way.

 **train_images = np.reshape(X_train, (len(X_train),5,5))**
 **test_images = np.reshape(X_test, (len(X_test),5,5))**